dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 Hardware prefetchers observe the behavior of a running application and initiate prefetching on repetitive patterns of cache misses.
 Hardware prefetching can automatically adapt to the dynamic behavior of the application, such as varying data sets, and does not require support from an optimizing compiler or profiling support.
 Also, the hardware prefetching works without the overhead of additional address-generation and prefetch instructions.
 However, hardware prefetching is limited to learning and prefetching for a limited set of cache-miss patterns.

-Software memory prefetching complements prefetching done by HW.
-Developers can specify which memory locations are needed ahead of time via dedicated HW instruction (see [@sec:memPrefetch]).
+Software memory prefetching complements prefetching done by hardware.
+Developers can specify which memory locations are needed ahead of time via dedicated hardware instruction (see [@sec:memPrefetch]).
 Compilers can also automatically add prefetch instructions into the code to request data before it is required.
 Prefetch techniques need to balance between demand and prefetch requests to guard against prefetch traffic slowing down demand traffic.

 ### Main Memory {#sec:UarchMainmemory}